slovit/geochat-server/README.md

 Eclipse Setup
 ---

-The projects depends on (Project Lombok)[http://projectlombok.org/index.html].
+The projects depends on [Project Lombok](http://projectlombok.org/index.html).
 Please install it before importing the project.
 Follow the [instructions](http://projectlombok.org/features/index.html) in the chapter `Running Lombok \ On eclipse`

 Import the project as existing maven project.
 From Eclipse do: